nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/frdmmcxw71/gettingStarted/topics/program_nbu_firmware.md

 Here you will find two type of images for the NBU FW:

 1. SB3 File Type
-    - This is for EVK users only.
-The EVK's come programmed with set keys for ease of use in development
+    - The FRDM-MCXW71 comes programmed with set keys for ease of use in development

 2. XIP File Type
     - This is for samples that are not programmed with any keys.
 For these devices, you can create your custom keys, then create an SB3 file based on this XIP image